BeautifulTrouble/solutions.thischangeseverything.org/_stories/cooperative-home-care-associates.md

 ---
-id: a16E0000002QHS5
+id: a16E0000002QHS5IAO
 title: "Cooperative Home Care Associates"
 short_write_up: "<p>Started in the Bronx, Cooperative Home Care Associates (CHCA) is a worker-owned home healthcare agency that hires primarily unemployed and low-income women of color to serve as home care aides.
-The cooperative was founded on the premise that a worker-owned company that increases wages and benefits for its employees can provide better care to its clients, and is now the largest worker-owned co-op in the United States.Cooperative Home Care Associates provides intensive training, full-time work, health insurance, overtime protection, union membership, and programming to its 2,300 employees/owners.
+The cooperative was founded on the premise that a worker-owned company that increases wages and benefits for its employees can provide better care to its clients, and is now the largest worker-owned co-op in the United States.
+Cooperative Home Care Associates provides intensive training, full-time work, health insurance, overtime protection, union membership, and programming to its 2,300 employees/owners.
 Building on the success of CHCA and other worker co-ops in the city, New York City recently allocated $1.2 million to fund the development of worker cooperatives.</p>"
 where: "Bronx, New York City, USA"
 when: "1985&ndash;Present"
 who: "Home health care aides and direct care providers"